-CORU will issue you with notification in writing of a decision by the Registration Board within 4 months of you application being considered complete.
+Following notification from CORU advising you that your file is considered complete, CORU will issue you with notification in writing of a decision by the Registration Board within 4 months of your application being considered complete.
 This decision will be one of the following;

-- They can refuse to recognise the qualification or;
+- They can refuse to recognise the professional qualification or;